 If we raise additional capital by issuing equity securities in connection with equity financing, our existing shareholder' percentage ownership may decrease, and these shareholders may experience substantial dilution.
 If we raise additional funds by issuing debt instruments, these debt instruments could impose significant restrictions on our operations, including liens on our assets.
 If we raise additional funds through collaborations and licensing arrangements, we may be required to relinquish some rights to our technologies or products, or to grant licenses on terms that are not favorable to us or could diminish the rights of our shareholders.
-Furthermore, if we offer to sell our shares of Common Stock in subsequent offerings for the purchase price that is less than the purchase price of shares of Common Stock offered pursuant to this prospectus, this may impact the value of equity securities of the shareholders that are purchasing our shares of Common Stock in the offering pursuant to this prospectus.
-In addition, the issuance of such additional shares may impact the ability of any investor to sell their shares once such shares are eligible for sale.
+Furthermore, if we offer to sell our shares of Common Stock in subsequent offerings for the purchase price that is less than the purchase price of shares of Common Stock offered pursuant to this prospectus, this may impact the value of equity securities of the shareholders that are purchasing our shares once such shares are eligible for sale.